 NPU works closely with the DPH regarding all water quantity and quality issues including commissioning of any new infrastructure or treatment systems or processes.
 Some recent infrastructure improvements include:

-Additional projects underway include replacing the 50+ year old 5 million gallon water tank located in Mohegan Park with a smaller 2.5 million gallon tank (scheduled for spring 2017) and installation of an active mixing/aeration system in the water storage tank that serves the Taftville/Occum area (scheduled for fall 2017.)
+Additional projects underway include replacing the 50+ year old 5 million gallon water tank located in Mohegan Park with a smaller 2.5 million gallon tank (scheduled for activation in mid-January 2018) and installation of an active mixing/aeration system in the water storage tank that serves the Taftville/Occum area (scheduled to begin construction in early March 2018.)

 These improvements, as well as the associated operational changes were documented in a plan that was provided to and approved by the DPH.